 When it comes to the shower, you'll want to be sure to get the couple to complete a gift registry at a store of their choice.
 Gifts are usually brought to the shower as a way to both celebrate the couple's new life together and to get them something they can use.
 However, the gifts can also be something smaller and not from the registry.

-Throwing a bridal shower is all about having a good time, keeping the happy couple in mind, and also trying to get to know people's friends and family better.
+Throwing a wedding shower is all about having a good time, keeping the happy couple in mind, and also trying to get to know people's friends and family better.
 Regardless of people's gender identities, everyone at the shower is there to celebrate the couple getting married.
 It’s about them making a new life together and having a party honor them.